What Are the Best International Credit Cards for Expatriates?

 Will My Card Be Accepted in Most Countries?

-Before moving, be sure that you have confirmed the type of payment accepted in your destination country.
-You may find that some countries do not have ATMs or if they do, they may not accept international cards.
-Even if credit and debit cards are widely used, it is always a good idea to keep cash on hand.
-Doing the research in advance will help you plan how much cash you should bring and determine if you will be making multiple trips to the ATM.
+You may discover that some countries don't have ATMs, or if they do, they may not accept international cards.
+Even if credit and debit cards are commonly used, keeping some cash on hand is always a good idea.
+Doing the research in advance will help you determine how much money to bring and whether you will need to make multiple trips to the ATM.

 What Are the Best Credit Cards to Use While Living Abroad?